 - UVB-induced skin cancer (19)

 It’s noteworthy to mention that some of these studies suggest that cancer patients typically experience measurable benefits when omega-3-rich fish are consumed even just once per week.

-But wait, didn’t I read somewhere that salmon are highly toxic and contaminated with mercury and dioxins?
+But wait, didn’t I read somewhere that salmon is highly toxic and contaminated with mercury and dioxins?
 It absolutely depends on where you get it.
-Salmon is marketed as one of nature’s most potent superfoods.
-Yet most salmon on the market today are farm-raised, and millions of Americans that are eating them are being contaminated with deadly toxins every year.
+Salmon is marketed as one of nature’s most potent superfoods, yet most salmon on the market today is farm-raised, and millions of Americans eating farmed salmon are being contaminated with deadly toxins every year.
 And let me be clear: Farmed salmon is on my list of fish you should never eat.

-As I researched safe salmon sources, I found that the data is inconsistent.
+As I researched safe salmon sources, I found inconsistent data.
 Some sources claim that only 50 percent of the fish in our markets are farm-raised, while others state that it could be much more.
-But one thing we do know: more than 90 percent of all the fish we eat is imported.
-The problem with imported sources is that foreign manufacturing standards are not monitored and have been linked to having dangerous levels of:
+But one thing we do know: more than 80 percent of all the fish we eat is imported.
+(20) The problem with imported sources is that foreign manufacturing standards are not monitored and have been linked to having dangerous levels of:

 - Dioxin-like compounds (DLCs) (21)

 - Polychlorinated biphenyls (PCBs)

 Also, because of the poor nutritional feed they are given, compared to their wild-caught counterparts, farm-raised salmon:

 - Contain a significant level of toxins, pesticides and antibiotics

 - Are fed a dangerous reddish-pink dye in their food to make their flesh an unnatural red color

-According to the a report by the U.S. Department of Commerce, “There’s a bit of a grey area here…some ‘wild-caught’ seafood actually starts its life in a hatchery.”
+According to a report by the National Oceanic and Atmospheric Administration, “There’s a bit of a grey area here … some ‘wild-caught’ seafood actually starts its life in a hatchery.”
+(26)

 This should raise some serious eyebrows because it could be that, like most shellfish, a significant amount of wild-caught salmon is raised in hatcheries and is then released to the wild to be caught.
 Essentially, this negates the term “wild-caught.”
 We see the same protocol with farm-raised yellowtail, which are caught as juveniles in the wild and then raised to maturity in captivity.